pramsey/pramsey.github.io/_posts/2017-10-12-php-pgsql-osx.md

 extension=pgsql.so
 ;extension=php_pspell.dll
 ```
-Now you can check `php --info | grep PostgreSQL` and see if it has picked up the PgSQL module.
+Now you can check and see if it has picked up the PgSQL module.
 Mine did!
 ```
+> php --info | grep PostgreSQL

 PostgreSQL Support => enabled
 PostgreSQL(libpq) Version => 10.0
 PostgreSQL(libpq)  => PostgreSQL 10.0 on x86_64-apple-darwin15.6.0, compiled by Apple LLVM version 8.0.0 (clang-800.0.42.1), ```